PCJones/Ultimate-Splinterlands-Bot-V2/README.md

 [Telegram](https://t.me/ultimatesplinterlandsbot)

+## Features
+- Multiple accounts fighting in parallel (Multithreading)
+- Super fast lightning mode that will barely use any CPU or RAM
+- Smart Team Selection - the bot will chose cards with best win rate
+- The bot will play for the quests, including sneak and snipe (can be disabled)
+- Minimum Energy Capture Rate - the bot will pause automatically if the energy capture rate is below a specified percentage
+- Option to enable/disable automatic quest reward chest opening
+- And much more, see Bot configuration below
+- Any suggestions?

 ## How to install (Windows)
 - [Youtube Tutorial](https://www.youtube.com/watch?v=wVHL94ZH5r8)
 - Download the bot from the [Releases Page](https://github.com/PCJones/Ultimate-Splinterlands-Bot-V2/releases) and extract it